 The ACA — otherwise known as Obamacare — changed all that.
 Small-group premiums can only vary based on age (with a maximum 3:1 ratio for older adults compared with younger adults), family size, geographical location, and tobacco use.
 These same rules apply in the individual market.

 All new small-group plans must also cover the ACA’s essential health benefits, and must conform to metal level classifications based on actuarial value.
-Out-of-pocket costs for in-network care must be capped at no more than $8,550 for an individual employee ($17,100 for family coverage) in 2021, and young adults must be allowed to remain on a parent’s policy until age 26.
+Out-of-pocket costs for in-network care in 2024 must be capped at no more than $9,450 for an individual employee ($18,900 for family coverage), and young adults must be allowed to remain on a parent’s policy until age 26.

 In the large-group market, the ACA’s reforms are less pronounced, but there have been some important changes.
 Out-of-pocket costs must be capped, just as they are in the small-group market, and the requirement that young adults be allowed to remain on a parent’s policy until age 26 also applies in the large-group market.

 And insurers can no longer impose minimum-participation requirements for large groups, which used to be an obstacle for some employers.
 If a large employer applies for coverage, the insurer must accept their application.
-But large employers are also more likely to self-insure: for employers with 200 or more employees, 84% were self-insured in 2020.
+But large employers are also more likely to self-insure: Among covered employees working for employers with 200 or more employees, 83% were in self-insured plans in 2023.3

 Under the ACA, all employers with 50 or more full-time equivalent employees are required to offer affordable health insurance that provides minimum value to their full-time (30+ hours per week) employees.
-The vast majority of large employers already offered coverage prior to the ACA, but the ACA imposes a tax penalty on large employers who don’t offer coverage if they have employees who end up getting subsidized coverage in the exchange instead.
-And the law includes more regulations in terms of how much employees can be required to pay for their coverage, and how robust the coverage must be (ie, the affordability and minimum value standards, which didn’t exist prior to the ACA).
+The vast majority of large employers already offered coverage before the ACA, but the ACA imposes a tax penalty on large employers who don’t offer coverage if they have employees who end up getting subsidized coverage in the exchange instead.
+And the law includes more regulations in terms of how much employees can be required to pay for their coverage, and how robust the coverage must be (in other words, the affordability and minimum value standards, which didn’t exist before the ACA).

 To be enrolled or not to be enrolled